tanran/tanran.github.com/_posts/2012-11-05-overview-of-cocoa-drawing.md

 4. Views and Drawing

+The Cocoa drawing environment is compatible with all of the other drawing technologies in OS X, including Quartz, OpenGL, Core Image, Core Video, Quartz Composer, PDF Kit, and QuickTime.

 In fact, most Cocoa classes use Quartz extensively in their implementations to do the actual drawing.